Updated August 27 2013 with 2014 information.

 The Dining Plan comes with dessert at every meal other than breakfast.
 Do you plan to eat cake, cookies, ice cream, or a similar item at every meal?
 Can everyone eat that much?
 There won’t be a lot of “doggy bags” or taking food home for later, unless you want to walk it around the theme parks with you or take the time to drop it off in a car/locker.
 Consider what you would normally order at a restaurant or quick service location.
 Check out the various menus at Allears and ask people in your group what they might order at several restaurants you’re considering.

 With the rising cost of the Dining Plans, you can no longer assume that they will save you money.
-In 2012, the Quick Service Dining Plan costs the same as 2011, but the Plan now includes one snack instead of two.
-You could look at that as a $4 increase in cost or a $4 decrease in benefits.
-The cost of the other Dining Plans increased in 2012 by a couple of dollars per person, per night.
-However, it’s important to take into consideration that the cost of dining around Disney World is also increasing.
-If you plan to eat the same way in 2012 and you were pleased with the value on the Dining Plans in past trips, chances are that they will continue to “make sense.”
+The Dining Plan originally included the gratuity and one appetizer per person at table service meals.
+It no longer includes either.
+The Quick Service Dining Plan used to include two snacks per night, but now includes one.
+On the other hand, all Dining Plans now include a refillable mug and most items as expensive as $5.49 are included as snacks.
+It was only two years ago when the refillable mugs were not included and an item needed to be $3.99 or less to be included as a snack credit.
+While the cost of the Dining Plan is going up, it’s important to take into consideration that the cost of dining around Disney World is also increasing.
+If you’ve used the Dining Plan in the past couple of years and were pleased with the value, chances are that they will continue to “make sense.”
 If the cost is becoming prohibitive and you plan to share more meals, skip desserts, eat off-site, bring more food with you, etc. then paying out of pocket for meals may make more fiscal sense, even if out of pocket prices seem daunting.

 The “Disney Adult Dilema”